-The study of technology and society is inherently multi-disciplinary.
+The study of information technology and society is inherently multi-disciplinary.
 Most scholars working in this area ground their investigations and claims in a home discipline and methodology, but find themselves of necessity exploring literatures and paradigms from other disciplines as well.
 In some cases, the tools necessary for understanding problems fully are spread across disciplines, and in others it is simply the case that many scholars have arrived at an examination of the same phenomenon from different directions.

 For doctoral students preparing for dissertation work and in progress on dissertations dealing with information technology and society, a systematic introduction to the paradigms and literature relevant to their interests from outside their home department is vital to cutting-edge scholarship.
 A doctoral emphasis provides the curriculum for approaching these broader intellectual terrains.